Wanderers-Of-The-Rift/wotr-docs/src/builds/standards.md

 ## Room Naming
 The created room has to be saved using the following structure:
-`wotr:rift/room/stability/XYZ/roomname` ,
+`wotr:rift/room/stability/XYZ/roomname_x_signature` ,
-Where Stability is Stable, Unstable or Chaos, XYZ is the size in every direction (1, 2 or 3), and roomname is the name of the room, chosen by the builder.
+Where Stability is Stable, Unstable or Chaos, XYZ is the size in every direction (1, 2 or 3), and roomname is the name of the room, chosen by the builder, x is the variation number, signature is the builders signature.
-Example: `wotr:rift/room/stable/333/test_room`.
+Example: `wotr:rift/room/stable/333/testRoom_1_builderName`.

 ## POI sizes